 The Communications Center has direct connections to the National Crime Information Center (NCIC), eJusticeNY & the Integrated Justice Portal, the NYS Division of Homeland Security & Emergency Services, and the National Weather Service.
-The center also maintains a 24-hour "Lifeline" service provided to subscribers by the Orleans County Office of the Aging.

 What is 9-1-1 & How Does It Work?

 9-1-1 is the number to call for Police, Fire, or Emergency Medical response.
 Public Safety Dispatchers are trained professionals who will assist in getting help to you as quickly and as safely as possible.
 When you call 9-1-1 your Name, Address, & Phone # appears on a computer screen.
 The PSD will verify your information and ascertain the nature of your problem.
 Try to remain calm & answer all of his/her questions.
 Do Not Hang Up!!
 It is essential that the PSD obtain as much information as possible, especially for the safety of law enforcement officers responding to a "crime in progress".